USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Workshop

 Coordinator and Analyst Stephanie Liu.
 (Photo courtesy of NCDMPH)

 The transition of the training between CFE-DM to the NCDMPH occurred in January.
-Taking over the HELP course expands NCDMPH’s portfolio to international landscapes, an area included in their mandate from the Homeland Security Presidential Directive 2008.
+Taking over the HELP workshop expands NCDMPH’s portfolio to international landscapes, an area included in their mandate from the Homeland Security Presidential Directive 2008.
 As the CFE-DM is undergoing a shift away from a focus on health, it was a reasonable time for the NCDMPH to step in.

-NCDMPH will partner with CFE-DM in instructing the course.
+NCDMPH will partner with CFE-DM in instructing the workshop.
 Instructors include volunteers from international humanitarian communities, the Department of Defense, and other U.S. interagency organizations.
 Past subject matter experts have included personnel from Special Operations Command Pacific, as well as the Navy Environmental and Preventive Medicine Unit-6.

-And with NCDMPH’s approach, the HELP course will continue to provide essential training to civilian and military professionals around the world responding to the most severe types of disasters, said Dr. Jeff Freeman, director of NCDMPH.
+And with NCDMPH’s approach, the HELP workshop will continue to provide essential training to civilian and military professionals around the world responding to the most severe types of disasters, said Dr. Jeff Freeman, director of NCDMPH.